My Best Friend (3) : Dedicated to my late Bhagne-cum-friend, Honorable District Magistrate & Session Judge, Shubhra Shankar Bhatta. - ZorbaBooks

 Baki katha pare habe…..( Let’s keep this bit for today.
 The rest of the talk, we’ll have later.)
 The Aikats were extremely rich and had 17 of their buses plying on the Purulia-Ranchi highway!

-Whenever we two visited Arunda’s house at Maniktala, our arrival would be greeted by his bubbly, beautiful sister, Bulbuli, who, on finding us at the door from their window above, would come charging down to open the door of 46 Karbala Tank Lane.
+Whenever we two visited my brother-in-law Arunda’s house at Maniktala, our arrival would be greeted by his bubbly, beautiful sister, Bulbuli, who, on finding us at the door from their window above, would come charging down to open the door of 46 Karbala Tank Lane.
 We would sit in my sister’s spacious room on the second floor and spend the rest of the afternoon in fun-talking.
 At Shubho’s request, Bulbuli would go out on the adjoining roof and call her best friend, Mitali to come over.
 She was a good singer and that was another attraction of our frequent visits to Arunda’s place.

 Those were the days of my life and how much I want them to be back, I know that they are best remembered as ‘the days long gone and cherished’, if you know what I mean.